 Herbal supplements are natural, so they must be safe, right?
 No, that's not true all the time.

 Herbal supplements can strongly affect the body.
 Some don't work well with prescription medicines.
 This is called a medicine interaction.
-Herbal supplements can interact with medicines used to treat heart and blood vessel problems, such as high blood pressure and heart failure.
-Some of these medicine interactions can be risky.
+Herbal supplements can interact with medicines used to treat heart and blood vessel conditions, such as high blood pressure and heart failure.
+Some medicine interactions can be risky.

-About one-half of adults in the United States say they have used one or more supplements in the past 30 days.
-Almost 70% of older adults use them.
-But only about 25% of people who take herbal supplements tell their health care providers.
-And as many as 25% of people also take medicines ordered for them by their health care providers, also called prescription medicines.
+About half of adults in the United States say they have used one or more supplements in the past 30 days.
+Many older adults use them.
+But many people who take herbal supplements do not tell their healthcare professionals.
+And many people who use supplements also take medicines ordered for them by their healthcare professionals, called prescription medicines.

-Yet many herbal supplements may interact with heart disease medicines.
-For instance, many herbal supplements that are used often interact with the blood thinner warfarin (Jantoven).
+Many herbal supplements may interact with heart disease medicines.
+For example, many herbal supplements that people use interact with the blood thinner warfarin (Jantoven).

-That's why you need to talk with your health care provider before you take herbal supplements if you take prescription medicines.
-Your health care provider and pharmacist can help you stay away from unsafe interactions.
+That's why you need to talk with your healthcare professional before you take herbal supplements if you also take prescription medicines.
+Your healthcare professional and pharmacist can help you stay away from unsafe interactions.

 If you take coenzyme Q-10, it can lower: